bcgsc/physlr/README.md

     * sklearn
     * tqdm

-Additionally, we recommend using pypy3 over regular python3 for improved time performance.
+Additionally, we recommend using pypy3 over regular python3 for speed.

 ## Optional dependencies